damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 export default CharsFactory
 ```

-As we can see in the above example, each character receives initial data in the form of a script talk, email template (finally sent to the user) and global memory(singleton - described later).
+As we can see in the above example, each character receives:

+- initial data in the form of a script talk template (used during character talking),
+- email template (finally sent to the user email) ,
+- global memory (singleton to save data).

+Each of the objects passed into the Characters object instance will be discussed later.

 <br/>

-The use of getChar method of CharsFactory that returns the appropriate character on the basis of character name is shown below in handleCharSelect function (scripts/index.js):
+The use of getChar method of CharsFactory that returns the appropriate character object instance on the basis of character name is shown below in handleCharSelect function in main js file (scripts/index.js):

 ```
 const handleCharSelect = (charName) => {